hashicorp/serf/website/source/docs/agent/options.html.markdown

 * `event_handlers` - An array of strings specifying the event handlers.
   The format of the strings is equivalent to the format specified for the `-event-handler` command-line flag.

+* `start_join` - An array of strings specifying addresses of nodes to join upon startup.